College of Arts and Sciences

 African American Studies Program

-Todd Shaw has been on faculty since 2003 and has appointments both in USC's Department of Political Science and the African American Studies Program.
+Todd Shaw has been on faculty since 2003 and has appointments both in UofSC's Department of Political Science and the African American Studies Program.
 He was appointed the College of Arts & Science Distinguished Associate Professor of Political Science and African American Studies by Dean Mary Ann Fitzpatrick in August of 2012.
-He currently is the Associate Director of African American Studies.
+He served as the Interim Chair and then Chair of the Department of Political Science from 2017 to 2020.
 He researches and teaches broadly in the areas of African American politics, urban politics and public policy, as well as citizen activism and social movements.